Music

 Processionals

-play the opening to the standard Bridal March as an
+to the standard Bridal March as an introduction to

 audience to stand.